dgumustel/340_project/README.md

 # 340_project
-Contains material for my final project for an intermediate python course
+Project material for an intermediate oceanographic python course (OCEAN 340) at the University of Washington.